Gaps in regulation of chemical agents: General regulation of pesticides

-Commercial and Industrial Use
+Commercial and industrial uses

 Radium

 Radium is a radioactive element that is naturally found at low levels in the environment from uranium and thorium decay.
 It can be found virtually everywhere, including the soil, water, rocks, and flora.
 As radium is naturally everywhere in the environment, all humans are almost always exposed to radium.
 At natural levels, radium is quite benign.
 However, at excessive levels, radium poisoning can occur.
 When the body takes in radium, it perceives it as calcium.
 Consequently, the body fills bones with radium, which can lead to brittle bones, collapsed spines, and teeth to fall out.

 Radium was discovered in 1898 by Marie and Pierre Curie.
 In the early 1900s it was used as radiation treatment for cancer.
-Expansion of radium’s use in medical practices was earnestly attempted in the treatment of rheumatism and mental disorders.
+Expansion of radium's use in medical practices was earnestly attempted in the treatment of rheumatism and mental disorders.
 However, these pursuits were unsuccessful.